 “No need,” the stone maiden said in a voice that brooked no more argument.
 “We’ll pay them from the king’s due they’ve brought us today.”

 Serve as both sheriffs and justices?
 And receive wages from the Walls?
 Zur wondered, puzzled.
 That was sure to anger lords jealous of their power . . . and could work, if the justices began to value the crown’s wages over what their lieges paid them.

 It was clever, and none at all surprising to Zur when it concerned Lorana Eddenhold.

 The steward signaled the sentry guards, and three took turns laying their swords on each sheriff’s shoulders.
 “Rise, justices of the king’s peace,” she said after their oaths.
 “Do you swear to serve the king?”

 They swore loudly, proudly, as one.
-“The Head speaks,” Lorana finished in the Old Faith tradition.
+“The Head speaks,” Lorana declared in the old tradition.

 “The Hands serve,” answered the men with two masters.

-All of them, even Free Believers who probably disdained Elvarenist rituals, signed the diamond, hand-to-hand, thumbs to forefingers.
-Zur made the sign clumsily, but no one seemed to notice.
+All of them, even Free Believers who probably disdained Elvarenist rituals, signed the diamond, hand to hand, thumbs to forefingers.
+Zur made the sign clumsily; no one noticed.

 Lorana ended court.
 The new justices bowed reverently, thanked the steward, and left one by one, each man curtsying.
 Thick oaken doors shut with a deafening groan.